MagiQL/magiql.github.io/docs/1-introduction/100-index.md

 Additional Render Filters can be configured to provide customised transformations of data returned by the service.

-It is also possible to generate alternative data adaptors to query alternative databases / data sources.
+It is also possible to build custom data adaptors to query alternative databases / data sources.

 ### Performance
 MagiQL has been designed to perform with minimal overhead in generating queries and parsing results.
 It takes a matter of a few milliseconds to generate SQL in most scenarios.
 However, it should be noted that the majority of the work is handled by the database and as a result, performance will be impacted by the amount of data being queried and the optimisation of schemas at the database level.